BenOvermyer/benovermyer.com/content/kb/books.md

 16. _God Emperor of Dune_ by Frank Herbert
 17. _Heretics of Dune_ by Frank Herbert
 18. _Chapterhouse: Dune_ by Frank Herbert
+19. _How to Write a Lot_ by Paul J. Silvia, PhD

 ## 2024